 A: Medical marijuana laws vary in New York and New Jersey.
 But in general, you will first need to undergo a comprehensive exam with our medical marijuana doctor and pain management specialists.
 This exam will be used to determine if your condition qualifies you to use marijuana under your state’s laws.
 If a physician deems you qualified, we will provide you the paperwork needed for you to get a medical marijuana card.

 After you receive your medical marijuana card, you can get your medical marijuana from a state-approved dispensary.
 As per your state requirements, our medical pain specialists will need to check-in regularly for routine assessments.

 There’s still more research needed to be done to determine medical marijuana’s effectiveness.
 But for patients who want to manage their pain through natural means, medical marijuana may be a potentially beneficial solution for your condition.

-At Metro Pain and Vein Centers, we can help determine if medical marijuana can be a helpful part of your treatment plan.
+At Metro Pain Centers, we can help determine if medical marijuana can be a helpful part of your treatment plan.
 If we find that you qualify to take medical marijuana, we can help you through the process of obtaining a medical marijuana license and help you manage your symptoms as you adjust.
 To see if you’re a suitable candidate for medical marijuana, contact us today for an initial consultation.